In this Article

 Having a period, being pregnant, breastfeeding and going through the perimenopause and the menopause all cause changes in the level of hormones in our bodies, which can trigger an increase in sebum levels.
 This can then lead to hormone related acne.

 So if you’ve noticed an increase in oil and spots around the time of your period for example, then at least you now know why…

-Hormone related acne as an adult usually causes spots around the bottom half of your face, including your lower cheeks, chin and jawline.
-They’re generally going to take on the form of blackheads,whiteheads or small spots with a lovely yellow head.
+Hormone acne as an adult usually causes spots around the bottom half of your face, including your lower cheeks, chin and jawline.
+They’re generally going to take on the form of blackheads, whiteheads or small spots with a yellow head.
 If they tend to form in the same place on a regular basis, cysts can begin to form that are painful, angry and red.

-During puberty, hormonal acne usually affects the T zone - the forehead, down the nose and onto the chin.
+During puberty, hormone acne usually affects the T zone - the forehead, down the nose and onto the chin.
 They can often appear red and angry.

-Remember, I am describing ‘typical’ teenage and adult hormonal acne here, there’s always an exception to the rule.
+Remember, we are describing ‘typical’ teenage and adult hormone acne here, there’s always an exception to the rule.
 Your period spots might affect your whole face and even your chest and back.

 Caring for Acne Prone Skin

 At Sönd, we developed our ever growing range of alkalising skincare products with acne prone skin in mind.